- Immunotherapy for breast cancer works by stimulating a person’s immune system to destroy cancer cells.

 - With immunotherapy, 15-20% of patients achieve durable results.

-Immunotherapy for breast cancer gives much-needed hope to patients with Triple-negative breast cancer (TNBC).
+Immunotherapy for cancer gives much-needed hope to patients with triple-negative breast cancer (TNBC).
 Immunotherapy drugs trigger your immune system to see and destroy cancer cells in your breast tissue.

 Immunotherapy is used, often in conjunction with other therapies like chemotherapy or surgery, to treat some types of breast cancer—specifically, triple-negative breast cancer (TNBC).